 Good behaviour is a prerequisite of living and working in an international college community, of good teaching and learning and of maintaining a safe and secure environment for everyone.
 Students at Padworth are expected to display high standards of behaviour and take increasing responsibility for self-discipline.
-Therefore we expect good manners, good behaviour and good will from all members of our community, knowing that high expectations characterise the good school and make a vital contribution to the development of individual self-confidence.
-We employ a fair and consistent, though suitably flexible, system of rewards and sanctions, which addresses the needs of individual students, as well as those of the whole college community.
-It is our intention to recognise and appreciate achievement in all aspects of College life through assemblies, classroom rewards, appointments to positions of responsibility and the award of commendations and prizes, but where necessary we will also punish.
+Therefore we expect good manners, good behaviour, good relations and high moral standards from all students, knowing that this plays a crucial part in the development of self-confident, motivated and intellectually curious students.
+We employ a fair, consistent and suitably flexible system of rewards and sanctions, which addresses the needs of individual students, as well as those members of the whole college community.
+It is our intention to recognise and appreciate achievement in all aspects of College life through assemblies, classroom rewards, appointments to positions of responsibility and the award of commendations and prizes, but where necessary we will also impose reasonable sanctions if a student misbehaves.
 The healing of the harm done by bad behaviour to the individual concerned and reconciliation with others are at the heart of our behaviour management policy, to which a willingness to forgive is also integral.
-An individual’s acknowledgement of their fault is clearly a help in this, and owning up to wrongdoing will be taken into account in any punishment given.
-High standards of behaviour and consideration for other are maintained through:
+An individual’s acknowledgement of their fault is clearly a help in this, and owning up to wrongdoing will be taken into account in any sanction imposed.
+High standards of behaviour and consideration for others are maintained through:

-- Clear expectations of staff, students, parents and guardians as expressed in the Student Agreement
+- Clear expectations of staff, students, parents and guardians as expressed in the Student Agreement.

 - Reinforcement of expectations in assemblies, house meetings and tutor periods.

 - Provision of courses that are stimulating, challenging, well prepared and appropriate to all.

 - The College pastoral system involving the Principal, Deputy Principal, Senior Leadership Team (SLT), boarding staff, teachers, form tutors and College Nurse.